Frequently Asked Questions About Jazz Camp

 It’s not really a tape any more.
 Because we need to share your music with faculty in other cities, digital audio works best — an MP3, for example.
 In a pinch, a CD will do.
 It needn’t be elaborate or recording quality.
-Just send along a short sample of your playing or singing.
-That, along with a questionnaire you fill out when you register will help us place you in the most congenial musical context.
+Just send along short samples of your playing or singing.
+We need two tunes/songs in contrasting styles, one of which should be a Blues and other a Jazz Standard or original composition.
+This, along with a questionnaire you fill out when you register, will help us place you in the most congenial musical context.
 If you have any problems with this, give us a call and we can help.

 What musical things should I bring?

 Your instrument, obviously, and all that goes with it.
 There are music stands at CAMMAC.
 If you prefer to bring your own, be sure to mark it.
 Pianists will be told whether they need to bring their electronic keyboards.
 Music paper is helpful for working on arrangements or just jotting down ideas.

 How does this combo thing work?